MachadoOtto/reversePress/README.md

 ## Features
 -   Embeds a PHP reverse shell into a custom WordPress plugin
+-   Supports of custom PHP reverse shells
 -   Obfuscates the plugin code to avoid detection
 -   Compresses the plugin into a zip archive ready for deployment
 -   Provides the ability to listen for incoming connections after the plugin has been deployed
+-   Provides the ability to start an interactive web shell session on the target

 ## Usage
     usage: reversePress.py [-h] [-i INPUT] [-l] [-o OUTPUT] [-p PORT] host